FelixBoers/linqpad-soap-driver/README.md

 # linqpad-soap-driver

+> This project is based on the [`linqpad-soap-driver` from dylanmei](https://github.com/dylanmei/linqpad-soap-driver).
+As the origin repository seems not to be maintained anymore I've implemented few more features (see list below).

 A SOAP service driver for LINQPad.
 Useful for invoking SOAP-based services with minimal pain and fuss.
 For the best experience, this goes especially well with the auto-complete support in [LINQPad Pro](http://www.linqpad.net/Purchase.aspx).

 ## setup

-- Download the latest version [soap-driver-1.2.2.lpx](http://dylanmei.s3.amazonaws.com/linqpad-drivers/soap-driver-1.2.2.lpx).
+- Download the latest *.lpx (depending on your LINQPad Version) from the [release page](https://github.com/flex87/linqpad-soap-driver/releases).
 - In LINQPad load the driver by choosing:

    *Add Connection*